The foods and drinks that pass by your lips can have a dramatic impact on your health, starting from the first moment they enter your mouth.

 While there isn’t a lot of data on how beer affects your teeth, some evidence suggests that it could actually be beneficial.

 “Some very early research has shown that hops, a common component of beer, may have some positive effects on oral health and cavity protection.
 But it’s too early to be sure,” explains Shein.

-Vodka has a pH around 4, definitely within the range of potential damage.
+Vodka has a pH around 4, but in some cases can be as high as 8.
+Less expensive brands of vodka tend to have a lower pH, while premium vodkas tend to have a higher pH.
+With that in mind, many vodkas are definitely within the range of potential damage.
 Alcohol also has a drying effect.
 Saliva is one of the mouth’s natural defenses against damage, so anything over moderate consumption could be harmful.

 Other liquors vary widely in terms of pH, but the drying effects are the same, and they’re further compounded because people (usually) sip their drinks slowly, which gives the alcohol more time to do its damage.

 Water doesn’t really have a net impact on your teeth, says Shein.
 If anything, it’s helpful.

 “In fact, staying well-hydrated increases salivary flow and the flow of protective minerals within the saliva that protect the teeth from decay,” she says.